ProjetsPL/millto.web/collections/_posts/en/underfloor-heating-or-radiators-choose-the-best-option.md

 A key difference between underfloor heating and traditional system with radiators lies in **the way the heat is being transmitted to a room.**

-The heat emission for radiators is simply **convetion**.
+The heat emission for radiators is simply **convection**.
 The heated air circulates around the whole room, providing a suitable temperature level.
 It's completely different for underfloor heating, as **the warmth gets transmitted by radiation** in this case.
 The warm air moves up towards the upper parts of the room.
 The temperature decreases as the air gets higher.

 **What's the significance of this for us?** The highest temperature is by the floor.
 At the head level it is lower.
 Such distribution complies with the natural physiology and provides definitely more comfort - which affects one's well-being.